Adversarial Attacks against Binary Similarity Systems: Evaluation

 \subsection{Setup}

 In this section, we describe the attack parameters selected for our experimental evaluation.

 \paragraph*{\textbf{Successful Attacks}} An attack is successful depending on the similarity value between the adversarial sample and the target function.
 For a targeted attack, the similarity score has to be increased during the attack until it trespasses a success threshold \T. For an untargeted attack, this score, which is initially 1, has to decrease until it is below a success threshold \U. Operatively, the values of such thresholds are determined by the way the similarity score is used in practice.
 In our experimental evaluation, we choose the thresholds as follows.
 We compute the similarity scores that our attacked systems give over a set of similar pairs and over a set of dissimilar pairs.
-We obtain two distinct intervals of values: one is given by the similarity scores that are within one standard deviation from the average of the scores of dissimilar functions; the other one is the analogous for the similar functions.
-In these two intervals, we pick the thresholds to be used to determine successful attacks.
-Operatively, our threshold for a targeted attack is $\mT=0.8$ and the one for an untargeted attack is $\mU=0.5$.
+For the first set, the average score is 0.79 with a standard deviation of 0.15.
+For the second set, these values are respectively 0.37 and 0.17.
+We thus opted for a success threshold $\mU=0.5$ for untargeted attacks and $\mT=0.8$ for targeted ones.
+Both \U and \T are over one standard deviation distant from the average similarity value measured for the relevant set for the attack.
+For the charts, we plot \U $\in[0.46, 0.62]$ and \T $\in[0.74, 0.88]$.

+To fully understand the performance of the attacks, we also measure the amount of function pairs in a dataset already meeting a given threshold.
+For the targeted scenario, we plot it as a line labeled \textbf{C0}.
+As our readers can see (Figure~\ref{img:arates_BBTargeted} and~\ref{img:arates_WBTargeted}), their contribution is marginal: hence, we do not discuss them in the remainder of the evaluation.
+For the untargeted scenario, no such pair can exist by construction.